Launch Timeline

 Upcoming lists & 2026 timeline

-• Additional orthopedic subspecialty lists on a rolling basis.
+• Additional orthopedic subspecialty lists are rolling out on an ongoing basis.

-• The first wave of new specialties announced and released throughout 2026, as we build clinical panels and complete the same peer-review process.
+• New specialties are being announced and released as we build clinical panels and complete the same peer-review process.

 Now